 - February): offers wildlife viewing at its best with long daylight hours, incredible drawn-out sunsets and, often, calmer seas.
 January is the time to see fluffy, grey penguin chicks hatching and experience them at their cutest!
 You may also get the chance to see playful fur seal pups frolic beside your Zodiac.
 Voyages tend to sell out far in advance, so it’s essential to plan to secure your preferred ship and cabin type.

 – Dubbed “Kodak Gap” for its jaw-dropping scenery, the ice-choked Lemaire Channel is hemmed in by cliffs and one of Antarctica’s most memorable sights.

 – Wildlife lovers should head to South Georgia for mind-boggling multitudes of penguins, sea elephants, and more!

 – See the stars of the movie Happy Feet.
 Adelie penguins are even cuter in real life!

-– Antarctica offers excellent opportunities for adventurous travellers such as sea kayaking, snowshoeing, ski and snowboard touring, alpine trekking, climbing during the early season.
-While sea kayaking, snorkelling, diving, camping and the infamous polar plunge!
+– Antarctica offers excellent opportunities for adventurous travellers such as snowshoeing, ski and snowboard touring, alpine trekking, climbing during the early season.
+While sea kayaking, snorkelling, diving, camping and the infamous polar plunge are available all around!

 Cruising in Antarctica is all about the time you spend off the ship.
 So while many vessels offer a high level of comfort and amenities, in our opinion, luxury-liners are not cut out for Antarctic exploration.

-The Antarctic season runs from late October to early April, and it’s divided between:

-– Peak season (mid-December to mid